roetezadi/Evolutionary-Algorithm/README.md

 #### The final answer in this algorithm is highly dependent on the total iteration and the target sentence length.
-If the size of the target sentence is high then the iteration size should be increased.
+If the size of the target sentence is high then the number of iteration should be increased.